-Accepting the grant award
+Accepting the award

 After you have reviewed the conditions of your TRGP award and your agency agrees with these conditions, you are ready to accept the award.
-The Director of the COPS Office has signed the award document indicating approval of your grant, an obligation of federal funds to your organization, and our commitment to the award.
-As stated at the beginning of this section, to officially begin your grant and draw down your funds, the authorized officials (see the Glossary of Terms on page 88 of this publication) of your agency must access www.cops.usdoj.gov and select the "Account Access" link in the upper right corner to log in, review, and electronically sign the award document along with all award condition pages.
+The Director of the COPS Office has signed the award document indicating approval of your award, an obligation of federal funds to your organization, and our commitment to the award.
+As stated at the beginning of this section, to officially begin your award and draw down your funds, the authorized officials (see the Glossary of Terms on page 111 of this publication) of your agency must access www.cops.usdoj.gov and select the "Account Access" link in the upper-right corner to log in, review, and electronically sign the award document with the award terms and conditions; the FCM that is incorporated by reference into the award document; and, if applicable, the special award conditions or high risk conditions in the award document within 90 days of the date shown on the award congratulatory letter.